italia/eudi-wallet-it-docs/docs/en/trust.rst

   * - **Claim**
     - **Description**
   * - **organization_name**
-    - See `OIDC-FED`_ Draft 36 Section 5.2.2
+    - See `OID-FED`_ Draft 36 Section 5.2.2
   * - **homepage_uri**
-    - See `OIDC-FED`_ Draft 36 Section 5.2.2
+    - See `OID-FED`_ Draft 36 Section 5.2.2
   * - **policy_uri**
-    - See `OIDC-FED`_ Draft 36 Section 5.2.2
+    - See `OID-FED`_ Draft 36 Section 5.2.2
   * - **logo_uri**
     - URL of the entity's logo; it MUST be in SVG format.
-See `OIDC-FED`_ Draft 36 Section 5.2.2
+See `OID-FED`_ Draft 36 Section 5.2.2
   * - **contacts**
     - Institutional certified email address (PEC) of the entity.
-See `OIDC-FED`_ Draft 36 Section 5.2.2
+See `OID-FED`_ Draft 36 Section 5.2.2
   * - **federation_resolve_endpoint**
-    - See `OIDC-FED`_ Draft 36 Section 5.1.1
+    - See `OID-FED`_ Draft 36 Section 5.1.1

 Entity Statements
 -----------------